quantopian/qgrid/README.rst

   jupyter nbextension enable --py --sys-prefix widgetsnbextension

-At this point you should be able to run a notebook and use qgrid as you normally would.
-The only breaking change in the API is that the **nbinstall function no longer exists, and is now unnecessary**.
+At this point you should be able to run a notebook server and use qgrid.

 Jupyterlab Installation
 -----------------------